akjadhav/asst2/README.md

-# Assignment 2: Building A Task Execution Library from the Ground Up #
+# project 2: Building A Task Execution Library from the Ground Up #

 **Due Thurs Oct 24, 11:59pm**